 9. Tell us about your family.

 "I have been married to my wife, Vivian, for 19 years.
-We have 4 children together, 3 boys and one girl.
+We have 4 children together, three boys and one girl.
 Dowling will turn 16 this year.
-Dalton is 14, Davis is 12 and Maryalice is 11.
+Dawson is 14, Davis is 12 and Maryalice is 11.
 All of my children play golf as well."